 Nowadays, we live in a world where, no matter where in the world you are, you are much more likely to come into contact with someone of a different background.
 Because relationships are necessary to reaching your goals in any area of your life, it's imporant to understand that person and where he or she comes from to establish a strong relationship.
 Therefore, not only is it helpful to the world, but also practical for the individual.

-The Lost Geographer Podcast teaches youn about different countries in the world through a native perspective, travel and how to make the most of it, and different issues facing the world today.
+The Lost Geographer Podcast teaches you about different countries in the world through a native perspective, travel and how to make the most of it, and different issues facing the world today.
 In our Country Snapshots, you can learn everything you need to know about a country in under two minutes.
-Finally, through The Lost Geographer Travels, you can experience a culture firsthand through our authentic experience packages.
+Finally, we offer articles that discuss a variety of topics in the realm of geography, culture, and travel.

 Our mission at The Lost Geographer is to promote geographic and cultural literacy through education and travel to make the world a more understanding place.
 We aim to show how this not only benefits people on a global scale but also on a personal level because at the end of the day, we as humans always want to know what's in it for us.
 We hope to inspire curiousity of difference places and cultures to make this happen, without forcing any sort of education onto people.
 We believe becoming geographic and culturally literate should be an enjoyable journey!explore planet earth